 As can be seen, various depths can be used.
-The personal dose equivalent, Hp(d), can be assessed indirectly with a thin, tissue equivalent detector (radiation dosimeter) that is worn at the surface of the body and covered with an appropriate thickness of tissue equivalent material.
-The specified point, d, is normally taken to be where the radiation dosimeter is worn.
+The personal dose equivalent, Hp(d), can be assessed indirectly with a thin, tissue-equivalent detector (radiation dosimeter) worn at the body’s surface and covered with an appropriate thickness of tissue-equivalent material.
+The specified point, d, is normally taken where the radiation dosimeter is worn.

-For assessment of superficial organs and the control of equivalent dose, depths of 0.07 mm for skin and 3 mm for the lens of the eye are employed, and the personal dose equivalents for those depths are denoted by Hp(0.07) and Hp(3), respectively.
+For assessment of superficial organs and the control of equivalent dose, depths of 0.07 mm for skin and 3 mm for the eye lens are employed, and the personal dose equivalents for those depths are denoted by Hp(0.07) and Hp(3), respectively.
 Hp(0.07) is also called the shallow dose equivalent.

-For the assessment of deep organs and the control of effective dose, Hp(10) with a depth d = 10 mm is chosen.
+Hp(10) with a depth d = 10 mm is chosen to assess deep organs and control of effective dose.
 Hp(10) is also called the deep dose equivalent.
-If the personal dosimeter is worn on a position of the body representative of its exposure, at low doses and under the assumption of a uniform whole-body exposure, the value of Hp(10) provides an effective dose value sufficiently precise for radiological protection purposes.
-Neutron and gamma radiations contribute to both deep and shallow dose, but beta radiation is completely absorbed in the skin and therefore contributes to shallow dose only.
+Suppose the personal dosimeter is worn on a position of the body representative of its exposure, at low doses and under the assumption of a uniform whole-body exposure.
+In that case, the value of Hp(10) provides an effective dose value sufficiently precise for radiological protection purposes.
+Neutron and gamma radiations contribute to both deep and shallow doses, but beta radiation is completely absorbed in the skin and contributes to shallow doses only.

 The SI unit of Hp(d) is the sievert (Sv).
 Unit of sievert was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on dosimetry in radiation therapy.
-For all types of external radiation, the operational quantities for individual monitoring are defined on the basis of a dose equivalent value at a point in a simple phantom, the ICRU sphere, which is a sphere of tissue-equivalent material (30 cm in diameter, ICRU (soft) tissue with density: 1 g/cm3 , and mass composition: 76.2% oxygen, 11.1% carbon, 10.1% hydrogen, and 2.6% nitrogen).
+For all types of external radiation, the operational quantities for individual monitoring are defined based on an equivalent dose value at a point in a simple phantom, the ICRU sphere, which is a sphere of tissue-equivalent material (30 cm in diameter, ICRU (soft) tissue with density: 1 g/cm3, and mass composition: 76.2% oxygen, 11.1% carbon, 10.1% hydrogen, and 2.6% nitrogen).

-As was written, operational quantities are measurable unlike an effective dose, and instruments for radiation monitoring are calibrated in terms of these quantities.
-In monitoring, the values of these operational quantities are taken as a sufficiently precise assessment of effective dose and skin dose, respectively, in particular, if their values are below the protection limits.
-Numerical links between operational quantities and effective dose is represented by conservative conversion coefficients, which are defined for a reference person.
+As was written, operational quantities are measurable, unlike an effective dose, and instruments for radiation monitoring are calibrated in terms of these quantities.
+In monitoring, the values of these operational quantities are taken as a sufficiently precise assessment of effective dose and skin dose, respectively, if their values are below the protection limits.
+Numerical links between operational quantities and effective dose are represented by conservative conversion coefficients, which are defined for a reference person.
 In most practical situations, dosimeters provide reasonable approximations to the personal dose equivalent, Hp(d), at least at the location of the dosimeter.
-It must be noted, the personal dose equivalent generally overestimates the effective dose.
+It must be noted that the personal dose equivalent generally overestimates the effective dose.
 On the other hand, this procedure is valid only at low doses and under the assumption of a uniform whole-body exposure.
-For high personal doses approaching or exceeding the annual dose limit, or in strongly inhomogeneous radiation fields, however, this procedure might not be sufficient.
+However, this procedure might not be sufficient for high personal doses approaching or exceeding the annual dose limit or in strongly inhomogeneous radiation fields.

 See also: Dose Limits